MEARS bat grading and authentication criteria

 Factory production details of the bat have been compared to known records and have been determined to match recorded length (+/- 1/4″), weight (+/- 1 to 4 ounces), model, and correspond with proper labeling period from point in examined players career. (criteria met, base grade of +5 points awarded)

-Player traits that are unique and specific to the examined player are present.
-Examples include documented player uniform numbers found on the knob, vintage autographs, or pine tar or handle tape patterns specific to the examined player are evident and documented.
+Player traits that are unique and specific to examined player are present.
+Examples include documented player uniform numbers found on knob, vintage autographs, or pine tar or handle tape patterns specific to examined player are evident and documented.
 Add up to 2 full points for bats that exhibit a preponderance of traits specifically attributed to a certain player.
 This occurs when known specific player characteristics are abundant and easily identifiable.
-An example would be a pre-1921 Babe Ruth bat, with matching factory records, weighing 40+ ounces, measuring 36″, and has a flattened hitting surface above the barrel signature stampings, which are documented to known Babe Ruth game used bats.
-Additional examples would be Duke Snider’s crisscross tape pattern, exclusive to Snider, or a Ty Cobb bat with a 34 ½” exact length with a taped handle.
+An example would be a pre-1921 Babe Ruth bat, with matching factory records, weighing 40+ ounces, measuring 36″ and has the flattened hitting surface above the barrel signature stampings, which are documented to known Babe Ruth game used bats.
+Additional examples would be Duke Snider’s crisscross tape pattern, which is exclusive to Snider, or a Ty Cobb bat with 34 ½” exact length with taped handle.

-Verifiable and supportable documentation comes in the form of side writing, vault marking, or letter of provenance (traceable chain of ownership).
-Documentation may be in the form of a certifiable team letter, photographic evidence, Major League sanctioned letter, scout/Major League employee letter, teammate, family member/spouse, coach, umpire, executive, or an accumulation of vintage characteristics unique to that particular player which are present and easily distinguishable. (documentation or unique known player-specific traits +2)
+Verifiable and supportable documentation comes in the form of side writing, vault marking, or indisputable letter of provenance (unbroken/ traceable chain of ownership).
+Documentation may be in the form of certifiable team letter, indisputable exact match photographic evidence, Major League sanctioned letter, scout/Major League employee letter, teammate, family member/spouse, coach, umpire, executive, or an accumulation of vintage characteristics unique to that particular player which are present and easily distinguishable. (verifiable documentation or unique known player-specific traits +2)

-A bat being graded A10 matches known factory production details, exhibits significant signs of player use, and has provenance or an abundance of unique and player-specific traits in combination with the manufacturer’s characteristics proving that the bat could only have been used by the examined player.
+A bat being graded A10 matches known factory production details, exhibits significant signs of player use, has unquestionable provenance or an abundance of unique and player specific traits in combination with manufacturer’s characteristics proving that the bat could only have been used by the examined player.

 A9: Strongly Documented and Authenticated Bat